 Manufacturer: Mountain Hardwear

 If it weren't for the fact that the CloudSeeker is the heaviest jacket in this review, it would probably have been the number one overall in our comparative rankings.
 As it is, it still weighs less than a pound and a half, and the weight conscious can choose to remove the powder skirt and save an additional two ounces.
 Even so, it was the fourth highest performer, garnering top marks for features and ventilation and breathability.
-It proved to be no slouch at protecting from the weather as well, ranking right up there with the Dynafit Radical as second best.
-Over the past seven years, we have reviewed numerous hardshells designed by Mountain Hardwear, and we can honestly say that this is by far the best one yet.
+It proved to be no slouch at protecting from the weather as well, ranking right up there with the Dynafit Radical.

 Overall, the weather protection afforded by the CloudSeeker was found to be excellent.
 Its hem and sleeves were plenty long for keeping out snow while skiing and never rode up.
 It also came with a powder skirt, a nice feature for when the snow is really deep, or when riding the lifts and weight is no concern.

 When it came to our downpour simulating shower test, we found the CloudSeeker to offer excellent protection.
 It was completely waterproof, as expected, and we found no leaks at any zippers.
 The hood was plenty large enough to give full coverage without a helmet but was only barely big enough with a helmet on.
-It was not as deep or as protective as the slightly better Arc'teryx Alpha FL, or the most protective The North Face Summit L5 FuseForm GTX.
+It was not as deep or as protective as the slightly better Arc'teryx Alpha FL.
 The DWR coating remained intact after our test period and did an impressive job of forcing water to bead up and fall off.
-9 out of 10 points.

 We tested a men's size medium jacket and found it to weigh 1 lb.
 6.4 oz. on our independent scale.
-This was the heaviest of any jacket in this review.
+This was the heavier jackets in this review.

 We gave it a score of 2 out of 10, tied with The North Face FuseForm as the lowest score when it came to weight.
 The weight conscious can unzip the powder skirt to save two ounces, but all the zippers and pockets found on this jacket do come with a cost — weight.
 However, in the grand scheme, this still isn't very heavy.